vmware-tanzu/tanzu-dev-portal/content/practices/design-critique/index.md

    {{% /callout %}}

 Be sure to find the good, too, so that positive aspects of the design are not later deleted because they weren’t commented on.
-1. At the end of 8 minutes, ask critiquers to post their sticky notes to the appropriate screens
+4. At the end of 8 minutes, ask critiquers to post their sticky notes to the appropriate screens

    {{% callout %}}
    Tip: When everyone has to commit their opinions to paper before they share, they become a lot less likely to all pile on to the same opinion or fall into "group think"
    {{% /callout %}}
-1. Scan the notes and open key topics for discussion, looking for patterns and areas that have a high number of comments.
+5. Scan the notes and open key topics for discussion, looking for patterns and areas that have a high number of comments.
 Be sure to mix in negative and positive comments as well as ask for expanded opinions from the group if a comment is unclear.

    {{% callout %}}
    Tip: If people start talking about or designing different solutions for the problem, remind everyone that they don’t have the same context or knowledge of the problem the designer on the project does
    {{% /callout %}}
-1. As the group discusses each topic, capture key actions/tasks on the whiteboard in order to move to the next topic
+6. As the group discusses each topic, capture key actions/tasks on the whiteboard in order to move to the next topic

    {{% callout %}}
    Tip: Once a problem has been converted into a task (“Super-Duper widget doesn't make sense.
 Explore alternate designs.”), you shouldn’t keep talking about it
    {{% /callout %}}

+{{% /section %}}

+{{% section %}}
-#### Success/Expected Outcomes
+### Success/Expected Outcomes
 You know you’re done when all comments have been reviewed and all problems have been converted into tasks.
+{{% /section %}}

+{{% section %}}
 #### Facilitator Notes & Tips

 Regardless of how you decide to run your design critique, you should ensure that a room is booked and any supplies (such as sticky notes, sharpies, and tape) are available.
+{{% /section %}}

 ## Related Practices